GHLgh/CIReinteract/README.md

 ### Set Up Responsive Server

 (A responsive server is just a simple server that is able to receive specific requests and behave accordingly.
-I called it responsive server just because it sounds good.)
+I call it responsive server just because it sounds good.)

 Set up your Azure function with the two endpoints included in `azure_function_code`, note that `Environment.GetEnvironmentVariable("STORAGE_CONNECTION")` used in both endpoints are environment variable related to your cloud storage, thus you also need to set up your Azure blob storage and add the connection string to the environment variables of your Azure function.